jorgealves-learning/pw-prog1-backoffice/documentation.md

 # Payment feature

-## 0.1.0 Building payments processing feature.
+## 0.1.0 Building a payments processing feature.
+Creation of a model to process payments and to import Users model/database